Herbies editorial team Herbies

 Tips for Flushing Marijuana Plants Before Harvest

-When watering, flush your plants with as much water as they can hold.
+Additionally, when watering, flush your plants with as much water as they can hold.
 Let this water slowly drain through the soil and then flush the plants again.
 While doing so, be aware of the color of the water that’s draining from the bottom of your pots.

 trichomes ready to flush

-One way to ensure your flush was a success is to use a TDS (total dissolved solids) reader that will let you know just how pure the runoff water really is.
+One way to ensure your flush is a success is to use a TDS (total dissolved solids) reader that will let you know just how pure the runoff water really is.
 When first collecting the runoff water, you’ll likely find that TDS levels are as high as 1300 ppm.
 You’ll want to keep flushing until these numbers drop to 50 ppm, or as close as possible to the TDS of the water you’re using to flush your plants.
 A TDS reader makes gauging flushing much more accurate than doing it by eye.

 Some growers choose to flush plants with water and molasses.
 Why molasses?
 It’s said that doing so helps add incredible flavor and aroma.
 You don’t need much, though.
 Only 1TB of molasses per gallon of water is recommended for about a week before harvest instead of a straight water flush.
 While some growers swear by a molasses flush, it’s not necessary if you don’t want to do it.